aajonusnet/aajonusnet/md/QNA/Q&A Of November 1, 2009.md

 A: Vinegar and milk.
 Yes.
 That's my book.

-Q: The question I had was, have you ever heard of black henna, making a paste out of black henna and applying it on your teeth for neuropathy to help?
-Well, that will help draw out some heavy metals, best to use a terramin clay to do that.
+Q: The question I had was, have you ever heard of black henna, making a paste out of black henna and applying it on your feet for neuropathy to help?

+A: Well, that will help draw out some heavy metals, best to use a terramin clay to do that.
 Or you can use terramin clay, you can also put some cilantro juice in the terramin clay and then use that as a [unintelligible].
 That would be much better than using henna.

 Q: How much terramin clay and how much cilantro juice?